“Those who cannot remember the past, are condemned to repeat it.”

 May 2021

-Even after the court’s verdict of 2020, Martin Schröder (founder and at the time of the crash CEO of Martinair, † October 2024) still seems in denial on errors made by his pilots.
+Even after the court verdict of 2020, Martin Schröder ( † October 2024, founder and at the time of the crash CEO of Martinair) denies the errors made by his pilots.

 August 2017 (updated January 2018)